“The Longest Night”

 “Not sure.
 I just know they’ve got people, if not in all the major factions, in Arcanus at least.
 One of them pretty high up, from what I’ve heard.”

-“Strange team name.”
+“Strange choice of team name.”

 “The idea is they’re all ‘broken beyond repair.’
 They recruit mages who are so fucked up they don’t care what happens to them.
 Who have nothing to lose.”